 - Get fit.
 I know this may sound like a silly tip — I hope it doesn’t offend anyone because that’s not my intent by any means.
 But hear me out.
 In order to survive a tsunami, you must be able to get yourself to safety—physically speaking.
 Outrunning a tsunami wave is impossible, but running to higher ground might not be.
 Whatever physical level you are at today, wake up tomorrow and do 1% better.
 The next day, improve another 1%, and so on.
 Before I started jogging, I walked at a fast pace for weeks and worked my way up.
 You don’t have to run a marathon but get comfortable moving quickly.

 - Think about insurance.
-Homeowner’s and renter’s insurance does not include tsunami damage.
-You may be able to get tsunami insurance through the National Flood Insurance Program by FEMA.
+Homeowners' policies and renter’s insurance does not include tsunami damage.
+You may be able to get tsunami insurance through the National Flood Insurance Program by the Federal Emergency Management Agency (FEMA).
 FEMA’s website has more information on this insurance program and how you can obtain it.
+You can also contact an insurance company you trust and speak with an insurance agent directly.

 Tsunami safety tips